Most Popular Bloggers in Singapore 2014

 He also produces a lot of quality current affairs song parodies and skits on his youtube channel from themrbrownshow.
 His Klout score (social media influence metric) is an incredible 79, which puts him in the top 3 biggest social media influencers in Singapore only behind The Straits Times and Channel News Asia.

-He appeals to an older demographic focused more on current affairs than lifestyle products, and some of his blog posts are so subtle in nature that you would have no idea they were sponsored posts.
+He appeals to an older demographic focused more on current affairs than lifestyle products, and some of his advertising is so subtle in nature, that you would have no idea they were sponsored posts.

 Name: Bryan Choo